geosteffanov-personal/django-tutorial/README.md

         - created a results template.
 	- modified the results view
 	- changed the URLconf of the polls app to make use of generic views
 	- created generic view classes

+5. Tutorial 05: Automatic Testing
+	-